-On the final day, a formal closing meeting should be is held.
-This will be conducted by the team-Lead assessorleader and should cover:
+On the final day, a formal closing meeting is held.
+This will be conducted by the lead assessor and should cover:

-- Circulate attendance list (may be same form as used for the opening meeting) - A thank for 'enduring' the assessment and any hospitality provided, such as lunches.
-It is also a good time to make some positive remarks about the operation. - An indication of what the recommendation will be from the assessment.
-Don't keep them hanging on until the end because this is what they are really waiting to hear. - A review of the reports and a reminder of what will be open and what confidential.
+- Circulate attendance list (may be same form as used for the opening meeting) - A thank for "enduring" the assessment and any hospitality provided, such as lunches.
+It is also a good time to make some positive remarks about the operation - An indication of what the recommendation will be from the assessment.
+Don't keep them hanging on until the end because this is what they are really waiting to hear - A review of the reports and a reminder of what will be open and what confidential.
 If this review is done using the projector, it is possible to correct any mistakes or take account of feedback during the closing meeting.
-Make it clear that there will be further opportunities to comment after the closing meeting. - Detailed advice on the issues found.
-This should seek acceptance of the issues and can include discussions on how they might be resolved. - Any observations or comments about the operation.
-This is an opportunity to leave them with some ideas of how to improve but in circumstances where action is not necessary to provide a recommendation on acceptance. - For re-assessments or surveillance visits, a commitment to when actions will be taken should be obtained. - Advice on what comes next and an indication of possible time frames (remember that the voting period once everything is right is two months). - An opportunity for the other assessors to add their comments. - Provision of the reports in draft form. - A final thank you, including one to the rest of the assessment team.
+Make it clear that there will be further opportunities to comment after the closing meeting - Detailed advice on the issues found.
+This should seek acceptance of the issues and can include discussions on how they might be resolved - Any observations or comments about the operation.
+This is an opportunity to leave them with some ideas of how to improve but in circumstances where action is not necessary to provide a recommendation on acceptance - For re-assessments or surveillance visits, a commitment to when actions will be taken should be obtained - Advice on what comes next and an indication of possible time frames (remember that the voting period once everything is right is two months) - An opportunity for the other assessors to add their comments - Provision of the reports in draft form - A final thank you, including one to the rest of the assessment team

-5 The Reports
+5 The reports

-5.1 Reports for Voting or Endorsement
+5.1 Reports for voting or endorsement

-The reports shown in form F-003 the Annexes of IECEx OD 003-2 shallouldis be used to produce reports on the ExCB and ExTL-(as separate reports).
-These have been revised since the original issue and will be included in the next edition.
+The report shown in form F-003 is used to produce reports on the ExCB and ExTL.
 This form addresses reports for four schemes:

-- ExCB for IECEx Certified Equipment Scheme - ExTL for IECEx Certified Equipment Scheme - ExCB for IECEx Certified Service Facilities Scheme - ExCB for IECEx Conformity Mark Licensing System - Schemes that are not relevant for an assessment can be deleted and the contents updated to reflect the revised content.
+- ExCB for IECEx Certified Equipment Scheme - ExTL for IECEx Certified Equipment Scheme - ExCB for IECEx Certified Service Facilities Scheme - ExCB for IECEx Conformity Mark Licensing System Scheme - Schemes that are not relevant for an assessment can be deleted and the contents updated to reflect the revised content.

 It is important that these reports be completed in their entirety for initial assessments and reassessments.
 For scope extensions, only the relevant parts will need to be completed.
-It is recommended that where feasible these be completed in front of those you are interviewing using a projector or 'beamer'.
+It is recommended that where feasible these be completed in front of those you are interviewing using a projector or "beamer".
 This allows them to comment on whether you are getting the information right and contributes to the openness of the process.